atreyasha/sentiment-argument-mining/src/README.md

                         batch size in stochastic gradient descent (default: 5
 ```

-The resulting model after training will be saved in the `./models` directory.
+The resulting model after training will be saved in the `models` directory.